A tax rebate is available for super contributions made on behalf of low-income spouses.

 Self-Managed Super Funds

-Ensure that artworks and collectibles purchased since 1 July 2011 satisfy new rules regarding storage, leasing, insurance and usage.
+Ensure that artworks and collectibles purchased since 1 July 2011 satisfy the rules regarding storage, leasing, insurance and usage.
 Ensure artworks and collectibles purchased pre-1 July 2011 satisfy these rules from 1 July 2016.

 Ensure that the fund’s investment strategy has been formulated, reviewed, updated and implemented and evidence is available of this strategy for audit purposes.